ocp-power-automation/openshift-install-power/README.md

 ## Prerequisites
 **The script assumes PowerVS prerequisites for OpenShift are already in place.**<br>
-In case you missed, here are the links to the prerequisites:
+In case you missed, here is the link to the [prerequisites](https://github.com/ocp-power-automation/ocp4-upi-powervs/blob/master/docs/ocp_prereqs_powervs.md)
-1. For setting up the network in Power Virtual Server service, please refer this [link](https://developer.ibm.com/tutorials/setting-up-powervs-for-ocp/)
-2. For instructions on how to prepare RHEL & RHCOS OVA images, please refer this [link](https://developer.ibm.com/tutorials/preparing-ova-for-openshift-on-cloud/)

 For running the script you need the following:
 1. **IBM Cloud API key**: Create the key by following the instructions available in the following [link](https://cloud.ibm.com/docs/account?topic=account-userapikey)